calband/calchart/README-MACOSX.txt

 These steps require having Mavericks 10.9 and XCode 5.0.2.
 Both should be on the app store.

-Most tools will already be on your system, but you will need the following projects from macports (or fink).
-See http://www.macports.org/: boost

 Note: All lines starting with ‘$’ mean you should run them from the terminal.
 Do not include the ‘$’ with the command :)

 To start the terminal, open Spotlight and search for terminal.